 MARRIAGE: Heterosexual married couples who have been married 3 years or longer.
 Each parent cannot have more than one divorce.

 HEALTH: All adopting parents must be in excellent health physically, mentally, and emotionally with a maximum Body Mass Index (BMI) of 30 or lower.
 Medical and mental health situations are reviewed on a case-by-case basis.
 If either parent has a history of taking prescribed medication or a history of counseling or mental health treatment/support, please reach out directly to Barker staff and we will assist you in assessing eligibility for the program.

 INCOME: Minimum household income of $30,000.

 HISTORY: All adopting parents must show good moral character with no criminal history.
-Histories of minor offenses are reviewed on a case-by-case basis.
+History of a single minor offense may be considered on a case-by-case basis.
 Please reach out directly to Barker Staff.

-AGE AT REFERRAL & PLACEMENT: Children's ages range from 6 months to 12 months old at the time of referral and then 16 - 24 months at the time of placement.
+AGE AT REFERRAL & PLACEMENT: Children's ages typically range from 6 months to 18 months old at the time of referral and then 16 - 24 months at the time of placement.
+All families must be open to children 0-4 years old.

 CARE IN COUNTRY: Children are in private foster homes managed by Korea Welfare Society, Barker’s partner agency.
 Children are very well cared for by KWS and their foster families.

-BIRTH PARENTS: Most children available for adoption are placed by unmarried mothers who are concerned about the stigma against children who are born out of wedlock.
+BIRTH PARENTS: Most children available for adoption are placed by unmarried mothers who are concerned about the stigma against children who are born out of wedlock, or who are unable to care for children due to financial reasons, familial reasons, or reasons surrounding capacity.

 BACKGROUND INFORMATION: Referrals presented typically have a fair amount of information about the birth mother and, many times, information about the birth father as well.
 Significant health history is available.

 - Submit an adoption application to Barker.